Congress of Aix-la-Chapelle (1818): Background

+whose growing closeness to Russia was clear, strengthening the hand of the Tsar.
+It was therefore agreed that only those five countries that had signed the 1815 Treaty of Paris would take part.
+This excluded a large number of participants who had previously taken part in the Congress of Vienna.

+While several locations were considered for the Congress, Aix-la-Chapelle, which had been part of Prussia since 1815, was chosen due to its proximity to Wellington's Army of Occupation in northern France.
+Seventy years before the spa town had hosted the negotiations that led to the Treaty of Aix-la-Chapelle of 1748 that ended the War of the Austrian Succession.

+Britain's Prince Regent commissioned the country's leading portrait painter Thomas Lawrence to travel to the Congress and paint the leading dignitaries.
+Amongst them was his Portrait of Francis I of Austria and Portrait of the Duke of Richelieu.
+These works became the core of the Waterloo Chamber at Windsor Castle.
+Another English artist George Dawe accompanied the Duke of Kent to Aix, where he painted many of the attendees.
+This led to a large-scale commission from the Tsar to produce portraits of the Russian generals of the Napoleonic Wars for the Military Gallery of the Winter Palace in Saint Petersburg.

 Delegates

-The congress, convened in Aachen (Aix-la-Chapelle) on 1 of October, and its first session was attended by emperor Alexander I of Russia, the emperor Francis I of Austria, and Frederick William III of Prussia.
-Britain was represented by Lord Castlereagh and the duke of Wellington, Austria by Prince Metternich, Russia by Counts Capo d'Istria and Nesselrode, Prussia by Prince Hardenberg and Count Bernstorff.
+The congress, convened in Aachen (Aix-la-Chapelle) on 1 of October, and its first session was attended by Emperor Alexander I of Russia, the Emperor Francis I of Austria, and King Frederick William III of Prussia.
+Britain was represented by Lord Castlereagh and the Duke of Wellington, Austria by Prince Metternich, Russia by Counts Capo d'Istria and Nesselrode, Prussia by Prince Hardenberg and Count Bernstorff.
 The Duc de Richelieu, by favour of the Allies, was present on behalf of France.
 Members of the Rothschild banking dynasty were also heavily involved in the congress.
+The British Secretary at War Lord Palmerston, a future Foreign Secretary, was also present.

 A treaty for withdrawal

 The evacuation of France by Allied units was agreed to in principle at the first session, the consequent treaty being signed on 9 October.
 The immediate object of the conference being thus readily disposed of, the time of the congress was mainly occupied in discussing the form to be taken by the European alliance, and the "military measures", if any, to be adopted as a precaution against a fresh outburst on the part of France.
-The proposal of the emperor Alexander I to establish a "universal union of guarantee" on the broad basis of the Holy Alliance, after much debate, broke down on the uncompromising opposition of Britain; and the main outcome of the congress was the signature, on 15 November, of two instruments:
+The proposal of the Emperor Alexander I to establish a "universal union of guarantee" on the broad basis of the Holy Alliance, after much debate, broke down on the uncompromising opposition of Britain; and the main outcome of the congress was the signature, on 15 November, of two instruments: